Michael Shannon: Career

 Shannon's first screen role was the main character in the music video for the Every Mother's Nightmare song "House of Pain", where he played a troubled teenager who had run away from his abusive home.
 Shannon performed on stage in Chicago, where he helped found A Red Orchid Theatre.
 He worked with the Steppenwolf Theatre Company and Northlight Theatre.
 Shannon originated the role of Peter Evans in Bug in 1996 and starred in the 2006 film adaptation.
 His roles in Bug and Killer Joe were written by Steppenwolf ensemble member Tracy Letts.

 In 1993, Shannon made his film debut in Groundhog Day as a wedding groom.
 He had roles in Jesus' Son, Pearl Harbor, 8 Mile, Vanilla Sky, Kangaroo Jack, Bad Boys II, and a role in Grand Theft Parsons as hippie Larry Oster-Berg.

 Shannon appeared in Let's Go to Prison in 2006, where he portrayed Lynard, the leader of a prison white supremacist group.
-He appeared in a production of Woyzeck in the West End in London, under the direction of Sarah Kane.
+He appeared in a production of Woyzeck in London's West End, under the direction of playwright Sarah Kane.
 In 2008, Shannon was featured in the off-Broadway production of Stephen Adly Guirgis's The Little Flower of East Orange, presented by LAByrinth Theater Company and The Public Theater, directed by Philip Seymour Hoffman.

 In 2007, Shannon began the first of his many collaborations with director Jeff Nichols, when cast in the movie Shotgun Stories.
 Shannon was singled out for praise for his performance as the elder brother of three in a morality tale on the dangers of unresolved family enmities.

 In 2008, he starred in the romantic drama film Revolutionary Road, alongside Leonardo DiCaprio and Kate Winslet.
 His performance as the clinically insane son earned him universal acclaim, and he won the Satellite Award for Best Supporting Actor – Motion Picture and received an Academy Award nomination for Best Supporting Actor.
 In 2010, he portrayed Doc Cross Williams in the film adaptation of Jonah Hex.
 Shannon played Federal Prohibition agent Nelson Van Alden in the HBO television show Boardwalk Empire, which began in 2010.
 In November of that year, he began starring in the one man play Mistakes Were Made at the Barrow Street Theatre in New York City, with performances having run through February 27, 2012.
 Shannon had performed the show in 2009 at A Red Orchid Theatre in Chicago.